Upper School Programs & Courses

 |Science||3 years laboratory sciences with no repeat|

-1 year, fulfilled through the Design Arts and Sciences or Performing Arts Program
+1 year fulfilled through the Art and Design or Performing Arts Program

 |World Language||3 consecutive years of the same language|